 DAVID: The tart is decadently sweet, creamy, and smooth and a great compliment to the fragrant spicy cinnamon ice cream and the nutty aromatic toasted slivers of almond.
 The indulgent pear and the woody accompaniments created quite a finish.

 GLASGOW: An amazing and elevated take on the classic apple tartlette, this Bosc Pear Tartlette is a reward for your taste buds.
 It was heaven in every bite, not overly sweet, the crust not too crunchy or hard, and although we’re in full spring mode, I thoroughly enjoyed these fall flavors.
 The pairing of cinnamon ice cream and almond Frangipane with the pear gave the perfect nod to the fall season without being too heavy on the reference.

 The stylish French Brasserie 8 1/2 is located at 9 W 57th St, just steps from Fifth Avenue.
-While satisfying and rewarding your palate on their sophisticated French cuisine, you will love the breathtaking original artwork by Léger, Matisse and others favored by the Louvre.
+While satisfying and rewarding your palate with their sophisticated French cuisine, you will love the breathtaking original artwork by Léger, Matisse, and others favored by the iconic Louvre.